vgurianov/uml-sp/docs/case_studies/newton/newton.md

 The “Carrier” frame define “Agent of force” concept.
 Agent of force is a carrier of interaction.
 The frame has «Direction» slot.
 In 1-dimension space, it is field can has two value are backward and forward.

 ##### Cell of space
-The "Composite" frame define "Cell of space" concept.
+The "ListItem" frame define "Cell of space" concept.
 The frame has "left" and "right" slots.
 It is defined "coupling" (or "topology") notion.
 The frame has “something” slot.
 It is define "content" notion.

 ##### Physical space
+The "Composite" frame define "Physical space" concept.
+Physical space has the base point and the anchor points.
-The base (the *headOfList* attribute) and the anchor points (*tailOfList* attribute) that specify the direction in space model the physical space.
+The base (the *headOfList* attribute) and the anchor points (*tailOfList* attribute) specify the direction in the physical space.
 From the point of view of computational semantics, space is an N-dimensional linked list of instances of the *ListItem* class.
 The space assembly is
 ```
 for (int i = 0; i < 1000; i++) m[i] = NULL;